 “Drawing every day had been one of my goals for years, but I had never cultivated the discipline to keep it up.
 Since joining CT nearly three months ago, I’ve only missed a handful of days, and that thrills me.

-Even if I only hit my trigger with a simple warmup like the Breathing Lines, drawing every day keeps art in the forefront of my mind, keeps me asking myself about my goals and dreams, how I need to grow, in what direction I want to move.” – Aurora
+Drawing every day keeps art in the forefront of my mind, keeps me asking myself about my goals and dreams, how I need to grow, in what direction I want to move.” – Aurora

 A daily drawing habit is not just about practice and drill.
 It’s about personal and artistic development.